 During the preparation of inventory submission, activity data regarding animal population for the entire time series were checked and revised if found necessary.
 Therefore, activities related to quality control were focused on completeness and consistency of emission estimates and also on the proper use of notation keys in the CRF tables.
 After a final draft of this chapter was prepared, an audit was carried out to check selected activities from Tier 1 General inventory level QC procedures which revealed that most of the activities were correctly carried out, during inventory preparation, despite the fact that formal QC procedures were not prepared.

 Emissions were recalculated:

-- for the period 1990 2020 due to the implementation of national specific emission factors and improvements of the calculation to Tier 2 methodology for cattle and swine categories - for the period 2017-2020 due to the correction of AD for rabbits.
+- for the period 2016 2019 due to the correction of AD for swine. - for the year 2021 due to the correction of AD for geese.